pchapin/iot/TempVT/README.md

 README
 ======

+Some of this material was created in support of a second-year IoT class I taught at Vermont State University.
+The project runs on a BeaglePlay device and is written in Python with a partially complete alternate implementation in C.

+The projects gathers (simulated) temperature data in the Winooski River Valley of Vermont.
+It uploads that data to a cloud database, and then analyzes it using a simple machine learning method to build a model of how temperatures in that region vary on a daily basis.

 This system consists of two programs: `observer.py` and `archivist.py`.
 The observer reads the (mock) temperature sensor and the (mock) GPS connected to the BeaglePlay and stores that data in a local PostgreSQL database.
 The archivist uploads new temperature records to a PostgreSQL